metascore/tourney/src/posts/how-to-win.md

 ## Scoring Algorithm

-*tl;dr: Each game rewards 1 trillion points: 500 billion based on performance, 500 billion based on podium positions.*
+*tl;dr: Each game rewards 1 trillion points per player: 500 billion based on performance, 500 billion based on podium positions.*

 Here's how scoring works.
 Different games can give wildly different scores, so we first normalize scores from each game, so each game can give a maximum of 1,000,000,000,000 (1 Trillion) points.
 This is done by comparing your score to the top score in the game.